gikeymarcia/pydymenu/README.md

 ## Demonstration

-To see each finder in action and get a sample code snippet to get you started try the module command-line interface.
+To see each finder in action and get a sample code snippet to get you started try the command-line interface.

 ```bash
 python3 -m pydymenu --fzf